ISISComputingGroup/ibex_developers_manual/backend_system/NICOS/Script-server-design.md

 # Security

 There are two levels of security.
 Logging into the script server and logging into NICOS.
 Logging onto the script server allows you to put commands onto the queue.
-Both passwords and usernames should be readable by the GUI via PVs secured in the block server.
+Both tokens and usernames should be readable by the GUI via PVs secured in the block server.
+These PVs will be readable only by clients with write access to the server.
+The token should be auto-generated on start/restart of the script server and obfuscated by hashing and salting.
 In the future we can have users with different levels those that can write to the system can access a different user account to those who don't.